CHARLES Dickens would certainly have felt at home at Stratford’s Victorian Christmas market.

 There was live music, choirs, a stage with compere, stilt walkers, chimney sweeps and strollers.

-To top things off, youngsters were able to meet Father Christmas, his reindeer, Frosty the snowman and other characters.
+To top things off, youngsters were able to meet Father Christmas and his reindeer.